ashutoshmjain/gita/src/mathuraChap01.md

 We are obviously not there yet, but we now have an immensely distributed and fault-tolerant network to allow us make an attempt.
 At least a guarantee that our external store of information shall stay unharmed, as long as a part of earth survived.
 Our "text" based information store (books, code, history) is protected in this obscure corner of the universe while we adapt ourselves into higher orders of experiences to go where no other conscious being has gone before - in quest of primordial question "who we are " !
 It is important to note here that information alone is not sufficient.
 The progression depends on how much knowledge we extract of this vast store - through repetitive practice - `Yazna`.

-Thus, the tenet is not "survival of the fittest" anymore - it is "evolution of consciousness !"
-In fact the advantage of spoken language (and later the written word) is such that survival has already become secondary to us.
-The dramatic improvement in modes of communication and hence value exchange, has turned humans into one living organism such that no other species is a predator to us.
+Thus, the tenet is not survival of the fittest - it is evolution of conscious !
+The advantage of language (spoken and written) is such that survival has already become secondary to us.
+The improvements in modes of communication and hence value exchange, has turned humans into a planet size living organism.
+No other species is a predator to us.
 In fact, protection of other species is incumbent on us as a keeper of this vast zoo.

 Thanks to the foresight of `Vaśiṣṭha`, we had a quantum jump making us the representative conscious species of planet Earth - beginning of our time - `Kalpa`.